We might arrange the message of the gospel around four questions.

 Do you believe that, by your sin, you have rebelled against the holy God to whom you are accountable?
 Do you believe that Jesus Christ, the Son of God, became the son of a man in order to die the death that your sins deserve?
 Do you believe that he rose from the grave and today lives as your substitute and savior?
 If you believe these things, then call on the name of the Lord Jesus Christ, repenting of your sins, and you will be saved.

 Having repented of your sins, you should find a good Bible-believing and Bible-teaching church that will disciple you and help you to grow in Christ.
 They will baptise you (which is your first public step of obedience to Christ) and teach you the Word of God.
-If you desire to read more about this wonderful miracle of new life in Christ, we recommend Ultimate Questions by John Blanchard.
+If you desire to read more about this wonderful miracle of new life in Christ, I recommend Ultimate Questions by John Blanchard.